Edmund Grimani Hornby: Post-retirement

 After retirement, Hornby moved to Devon.
 He maintained an interest in international law and helped to work out a scheme that led to the establishment of the Hague Tribunal.
 He also wrote a pamphlet for the Peace Preservation Society, advocating the establishment in Switzerland of a school or faculty of international law to be kept up jointly by the Powers.

 Hornby died in his sleep on 17 November 1896 after a long mountain climb in Rapallo, Italy, at the age of 71.
 He was buried in Rapallo.

 Family

 Hornby married three times.
 His first wife was Emelia Macerone (sometimes spelt Maceroni), daughter of Count Maceroni, aide-de-camp of Joachim Murat, King of Naples.
 She died suddenly in Dieppe, France in 1866 when Hornby was in Shanghai.
 In 1868, he married Mary Hudson, the daughter of Mr Thomas Hudson of Hull.
 She died in Shanghai on 13 December 1873.
 In 1875, at the age of 50, he married the much younger Miss Emily Roberts, who at the time was 20, in Shanghai.
 She survived Hornby, dying in 1909.

+His elder daughter Constance Hornby married in March 1900 William Herbert Drummond, youngest son of W. V Drummond, a barrister at Shanghai.